 While you can sell freshly cooked meals and baked goods, you can also offer your prospective clients preserved products.
 Most homesteaders do food preservation to have an abundant supply of long-lasting food products.
-They do this so they’re excess harvest don’t go to waste.
+They do this so their excess harvest doesn’t go to waste.
 Preserved food also sells well.

-Invest on canning equipment so you can make your own canned goods, jams and jellies.
+Invest in canning equipment so you can make your own canned goods, jams, and jellies.
 You’ll need a water bath canner like the VKP1130 Harvest Stainless Steel Multi-Use Canner from Roots & Branches.
 If you don’t have one yet, you can use a large stock pot.